The decorative elements since the baroque to the victorian era.

 Origins and development

-Born in France in reaction to the formality of the Baroque, spread thanks to the demands of female customers.
-New furniture appeared, such as the sofas, to meet the new needs of comfort and informality furnitures.
-This style soon spread all over Europe and in North America.
+Born in France as a reaction to the Baroque formality, it also developed thanks to the requests of the female clientele.
+Thus, new furnishings were born, such as, for example, sofas to meet the new need for comfort and informality in furnishings.
+This style soon spread throughout Europe and also in North America.

 Features

-The last period of the Baroque, compared to the latter it is light, relaxed and informal, favoring comfort to pure theatricality.
-Extensive use of country scenes. curved shapes. asymmetry. pastel colors. light-colored wood, decorative patterns, gilding read.
+The final period of the Baroque, compared to the latter, is light, relaxed and informal, favoring the convenience of use over pure theatricality.
+Extensive use of rural scenes; curved shapes; asymmetry; pastel colours; light colored woods, decorative patterns, light gilding.

 Symbols

-Jean I Berain, JA Meissonier, Nicholas Pineau, P. Piffetti, T. Chippendale.
+Jean Berain I, J. A. Meissonnier, Nicholas Pineau, Pietro Piffetti, T. Chippendale.

 Origins and development

-Born as a reaction to the excessive decoration of the rococo, influenced by the Enlightenment rationality.
-Interest about the greek-roman classical era that resulted in the Grand Tour, and increased after the excavations of Herculaneum (1738) and Pompeii (1748).
-This style is also called Louis XVI, Federal (North America), Etruscan, Regency and Empire.
+Born as a reaction to the excessive decoration of the Rococo, and influenced by the Enlightenment rationality.
+Born due to the interest in the classical Greco-Roman era which originated the Grand Tour, and which increased after the excavations of Herculaneum (1738) and Pompeii (1748).
+This style is also called: Louis XVI, Federal (North America), Etruscan, Regency and Empire.

 Features

-Rational and symmetrical shapes reminding to classical greek-Roman era, and with gilded edges.
+Rational and symmetrical shapes reminiscent of the classical Greco-Roman era, and with gilded edges.

 Symbols

-Vases, urns, guilloches, greek key, arabesques, palmettes, garlands, fasces, trophies, griffins, anthemion, sphinxes, laurel wreaths, classic architectural orders (Doric, Ionic and Corinthian), inlaid with geometric and architectural scenes.
+Vases, urns, Greek keys, arabesques, palmettes, garlands, bundles, trophies, griffins, anthemio, sphinxes, laurel wreaths, classical architectural orders (Doric, Ionic and Corinthian), geometric and architectural inlays.

 Robert Adam, G.B.
 Piranesi, Giuseppe Maggiolini, Adam Weisweiler, Giuseppe Valadier.